--- Optional.
-Override configuration parameters while taking the backup. overrides=OVERRIDES
+--overrides=OVER-RIDES Optional.
+Override configuration parameters while taking the backup.

 Please consult the Native CRON Script documentation for more information on how to use this option.

 One of the following exit codes will be set when the command finishes running: